1958 Dime Value Checker: Errors List, “D” & No Mint Mark Worth

 The Reverse of the 1958 Dime

-The reverse shows a torch in the center representing liberty, flanked by an olive branch on the left representing peace and an oak branch on the right symbolizing strength and independence.
-The reverse design is symbolic of the victorious end of World War II.
+Flip it over and you’ll find a torch in the center representing liberty, flanked by an olive branch (peace) on the left and an oak branch (strength and independence) on the right.
+Together they symbolize the victorious conclusion of World War II and the values Roosevelt championed.

 Other Features of the 1958 Dime

 The coin maintains a composition of 90% silver and 10% copper, containing 0.0723 troy ounces of pure silver.
-It has a diameter of 17.90 millimeters, making it the smallest U.S. coin in circulation, with a weight of 2.50 grams and a traditional reeded edge.
+It has a diameter of 17.90 millimeters, making it the smallest U.S. coin by diameter, with a weight of 2.50 grams and a traditional reeded edge.

 Also Read: Top 100 Rarest Dimes Worth Money (Most Expensive)